sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 published: true
 ---

-The Pages feature allows you to add, edit and manage content through the Page Editor in Flex Console.
-Once you have created content using the Page Editor, you can query it through the Asset Delivery API, which returns the data structured as JSON.
+The Pages feature allows you to add, edit and manage content in Flex Console.
+Once you have created content in Console, you can query it through the Asset Delivery API, which returns the data structured as JSON.
 Version X [TODO] of FTW introduces features that automatically render content pages from Page Asset Data.
 This article will walk you through the logic used to render these pages in FTW.
 Read more about the code-level changes introduced to FTW from the release notes of version X [TODO].

 ## What are content pages